sheehui/tp/docs/UserGuide.md

 of 2.

 The following attributes of your client is also viewable from the Client List Window:
-1. `Name`
+1. Name
-2. `Phone`
+2. Phone
-3. `Address`
+3. Address
-4. `Email Address`
+4. Email Address

 ### 3.3 Application Client Window Breakdown
 The Client window is accessed when you use the `view` command correctly.
-Though the client window shows content different from the main window, the `Quick Access Button`, `Command Box` and `Results Display` are all the same as explained earlier in section 3.2.
+Though the client window shows content different from the main window, the 'Quick Access Button', 'Command Box' and 'Results Display' are all the same as explained earlier in section 3.2.

 <div markdown="block" class="alert alert-warning">:exclamation: **Caution:**

-Do take note that the `Command Box` is tab specific in the Client Window so do take not that you are inputting the correct command in the correct tab.
+Do take note that the `Command Box` is tab specific in the Client Window so please ensure that you are inputting the correct command in the correct tab.

 </div>